isdzulqor/cakcuk/README.md

   * `ENCRYPTION_PASSWORD`

-    By default, Cakcuk with TLS disabled is using port 80.
-You can change it as you want by overwriting the PORT env.
-Keep in mind, it's only for TLS disabled.
-If you provision your Cakcuk with TLS enabled.
-It will use port 80 and 443 for sure.
+    If you have checked special prefix functionality for `encrypt=` and encrypted option in your Custom Commands.
+This `ENCRYPTION_PASSWORD` value is the encryption key for the encryption value.
+For authentication feature, it also uses this encryption key.
+Just make sure you customize this `ENCRYPTION_PASSWORD` env value to keep your sensitive value secured.

   * `SUPER_USER_MODE_ENABLED`

     Its default value is true, means enabled by default.
 It can be disabled by setting the value to be false.
-If you play the commands on Playground.
-You will automatically has the access for Superuser.
-Just play with SU command, examples are provided with explanation on info section.
+If you play the commands on the Playground.
+You will automatically has access to Superuser.
+Just play with SU command, examples are provided with an explanation on the info section.

 ## Default Commands